IamHungDo/Flicks/README.md

-# Project 1 - TopMovies
+# Project 1 - Flicks

-TopMovies is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: **15** hours spent in total